The School of Health and Related Research (ScHARR) at The University of Sheffield provides an excellent research environment

 The School is engaged in a number of large programmes that add value to the doctoral training environment.
 Of particular relevance to the Wellcome programme are the ScHARR-led UKPRP Consortium for System Science in Public Health & Health Economic Research (SIPHER), the NIHR School for Public Health Research (SPHR), the NIHR Policy Research Unit on Economic Methods of Evaluation in Health and Social Care Interventions (EEPRU), the NICE Decision Support Unit and our two NIHR-funded evidence review centres.
 Through these programmes, you will have access to a large network of researchers working on applied public health topics.

-Postgraduate teaching and research is priority
+Postgraduate teaching and research is a priority

-There are currently 100 doctoral and 250 masters students in the School, providing a vibrant postgraduate environment.
+There are currently over 100 doctoral and 250 masters students in the School, providing a vibrant postgraduate environment.
 As part of the University of Sheffield, we have a well-developed approach to PhD training.

 The University of Sheffield’s Doctoral Development Programme supports bespoke training needs analysis for all Postgraduate Research (PGR) students, including access to masters modules across faculties/disciplines and generic research and career skills training.